Rishav-hub/DataScience-Salary-Prediction/README.md

-## 🍞 Wheat Seed Segregation
-Wheat segregation is a very important task in agricultural domain for many industry using wheat as row material for making different products.
-Here in this project we have used a dataset which contains seven variables for three distinct types of wheat kernels: (Kama, Rosa, Canadian) designated as numerical variables 1, 2 & 3 respectively.
-The seven seed variables are:
+## 💽 Data Science Salary Prediction
+Here with the power of Machine Learning we have tried to make an application to predict salary of a Data Scientist according to the certains factors like No. of years person has worked, etc. We have considered certain factors -:

+ - work_year
+ - experience_level
+ - employment_type
+ - job_title
-- Area
+ - salary
-- Perimeter
+ - salary_currency
-- Compactness
+ - salary_in_usd
-- Kernel Length
+ - employee_residence
-- Kernel Width
+ - remote_ratio
-- Asymmetry Coefficient
+ - company_location
-- Kernel Groove Length
+ - company_size

 ### 👨‍💻 Software and account Requirement.